 - A strong ability to obtain media coverage.

-In terms of the environment, there is another clear parallel which applies to both Thomas Edison and Elizabeth Holmes even though they were separated by roughly 130 years and even though the media systems in the late 1800s, an environment dominated by print media and with no television or Internet, was quite different from the media environment of the 2010s.
+In terms of the environment, there is another clear parallel which applies to both Thomas Edison and Elizabeth Holmes even though they were separated by roughly 130 years.
+Even though the media systems in the late 1800s, an environment dominated by print media and with no television or Internet, was quite different from the media environment of the 2010s.

 - Media entities that do an insufficient amount of fact-checking.

-- Media entities which quickly referred to other media entities, assuming that they had performed the background research and therefore they did not have to.
+- Media entities that quickly referred to other media entities, assuming that they had performed the background research, and therefore they did not have to.

-The separation of these two individuals by such a long period of time indicates to us that this is a constant feature of our media system.
+The separation of these two individuals by such a long period indicates to us that this is a constant feature of our media system.

 And now we turn to Hasso Plattner.